In this section

 Imaging app, which includes games and information especially designed

-to help children feel more comfortable about having medical imaging at RCH.
+to help children feel more comfortable about having medical imaging at the RCH.

 Specialist staff from Child